bhar19/open-sauced-hot/README.md

 - `node>=16.7.0`
 - `npm>=8.0.0`

-We can also use one of the listed cloud providers we support:
+We can also use one of the listed cloud providers we support: #demo

 ## 🖥️ Local development